-SSH Settings Description SSH State Select to Enable or Disable CLI access via telnet.
+SSH Settings Description SSH State Select to enable or disable CLI access via SSH.
 SSH Port Specify the SSH Port and override the default, as needed.
 Blank the field to restore the default.
 SSH Max Sessions Specify the maximum number of concurrent SSH sessions that will be allowed.